4-Star Stocks Poised to Pop: General Electric

 Vice Chairman/CFO Keith Sherin

-On CAPS, 94% of the 16,220 members who have rated GE believe the stock will outperform the S&P 500 going forward.
-These bulls include minorgod and All-Star JaysRage, who is ranked in the top 10% of our community.
+On CAPS, 94% of the 16,481 members who have rated GE believe the stock will outperform the S&P 500 going forward.

-What do you think about GE, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
-CAPS is 100% free, so get started!
+Owning exceptional stocks is a surefire way to secure your financial future.
+Of course, despite a strong four-star rating, GE may not be your top choice.